The British Blues Band that became and Anglo American pop sensation!

 From there, it was a continuous coming and going of personnel.
 How Mick, John and Christine hung in there is lesson in persistence.
 Jeremy Spencer quit suddenly after joining as religious sect, and Californian Bob Welsh moved in.

-Danny Kirwan had a breakdown and quit just before a concert, would not go on, and was fired.
+Danny Kirwan had a breakdown, smashed his Les Paul Gibson, and quit just before a concert.
+He refused to go on, then criticized the band after the show , and was fired.

 The album reached No. 6 on the U.K. charts and No.109 in the U.S.

-The first album by the original four piece line up.The bass on "long Grey Mare" is played by Bob Brunning, who stood in for John McVie who was weighing up whether to risk leaving John Mayall for the Fleetwoods.
-This album has the great "Shake You're Money Maker","I Loved Another Woman", and "World keeps Turning" which popped up later, reworked, on the "Fleetwood Mac" album featuring Buckingham Nicks.
+"Fleetwood Mac"......the first album by the original four piece line up.The bass on "long Grey Mare" is played by Bob Brunning, who stood in for John McVie who was weighing up whether to risk leaving John Mayall for the Fleetwood's.
+This album has the great "Shake You're Money Maker","I Loved Another Woman", and "World keeps Turning" which popped up later, reworked, on the "Fleetwood Mac" album featuring Buckingham and Nicks.